mparno/fenics-web/source/documentation/doc_1.3.0.rst

 Release notes
 *************

-If you are updating your application code to a new FEniCS release, make sure to check the :ref:`release notes <releases>` where you will find detailed information about new features and interface changes.
+If you are updating your application code to a new FEniCS release, make sure to check the :ref:`release notes <release_notes>` where you will find detailed information about new features and interface changes.